DavidBustamanteL/-InferenceOrderings/README.md

 (2026, manuscript submitted for publication)

 # Overview 📂
+This README focuses exclusively on the main function and its internal subfunctions.
+Detailed descriptions of the code's functionality are included as comments within the provided main R-file.

 This repository implements the function ```run_one_election()``` to estimate Condorcet cycle probabilities in ranked-choice elections using Dirichlet Monte Carlo perturbations of empirically observed preference distributions.

 The function evaluates all 3-candidate subsets **(triplets)** in an election and computes the probability of observing a majority cycle under sampling uncertainty.

-This README focuses exclusively on the main function and its internal subfunctions.

 # Data Accessibility 📊
 We used the same [CSES project](https://cses.org/data-download/) data as provided in the replication files in [Barbaro and Kurella (2025)](https://doi.org/10.1007/s11127-025-01353-7).

 # Script and Dataset List 🗂️
-1. Main Replication File:
+1. Main Replication R-File:
    - `All_Elections.R`
 2. Datasets:
    - CSES project data: `rankings.RData`
    - Political Behaviour Weights (PBW): `resW.RData`

+## Controlled Randomness ⚙️
+All replications use a fixed seed value for reproducibility:
+**Seed Value**: `55234` (the main authors' zip code).

 # Computational Requirements 🖥️
 1. **Linux operating system**